Skip to main content

 Yes.
 Many veterans and trauma survivors benefit from therapy dogs that provide grounding and safety.

-Pets are more than companions — they are partners in healing.
-The deep bond between pets and mental health promotes resilience, reduces stress, and enhances joy.
-Whether it’s cuddling with your cat, walking a dog, or joining a pet therapy and mental health program, animals can support recovery and growth.
+Pets are more than companions — they’re active partners in emotional healing.
+Research continues to confirm the connection between pets and mental health: animal companionship strengthens resilience, reduces stress, and brings lasting joy.
+Whether through daily bonding, mindful walks, or a dedicated pet therapy and mental health program, animals can profoundly support emotional recovery and growth.

 Just remember: while pets play a vital role, they work best as part of a holistic wellness plan.
 Every moment you invest in this bond is a step toward stronger emotional well-being.